-If you find yourself in Orlando during a peak attendance period, try these other suggestions for avoiding humungous waits (which are mostly variations on my zag/zig principle):
+If you find yourself in Orlando during a peak attendance period, try these other suggestions for avoiding humungous waits (which are mostly variations on our zag/zig principle):

-- Get to the park when it first opens and make a beeline for the two attractions likely to have the longest lines: Antarctica: Empire of the Penguin and Journey to Atlantis.
-Other popular attractions include TurtleTrek, the flying coaster, Manta, and Kraken.
+- Get to the park when it first opens and makes a beeline for the attraction likely to have the longest line: Antarctica: Empire of the Penguin.
+Other popular attractions include the hyper coaster, Mako, TurtleTrek, the flying coaster, Manta, and Kraken.

-- If you want to see the polar bears and other creatures (and escape the Florida heat into a chilly environment) at the Wild Arctic attraction and the lines are long, you could bypass the simulated helicopter ride and proceed directly to the animal exhibit.
+- If you want to see the polar bears, beluga whales, and other creatures (and escape the Florida heat into a chilly environment) at the Wild Arctic attraction and the lines are long, you could bypass the simulated helicopter ride and proceed directly to the animal exhibits in the Wild Arctic Habitat.

 - If the lines are prohibitively long at the TurtleTrek attraction, you could nonetheless see the animals swimming in the pool alongside the attraction.